Chymyst/chymyst-core/doc/joinrun.md

 # Previous work

 Here are previous implementations of Join Calculus that I was able to find.

 - The `Funnel` programming language: [M. Odersky et al., 2000](http://lampwww.epfl.ch/funnel/).
 This project was discontinued.
 - _Join Java_: [von Itzstein et al., 2001-2005](http://www.vonitzstein.com/Project_JoinJava.html).
-This was a modified Java language.
+This was a modified Java language compiler, with support for certain Join Calculus constructions.
 The project is not maintained.
 - The `JoCaml` language: [Official site](http://jocaml.inria.fr) and a publication about JoCaml: [Fournet et al. 2003](http://research.microsoft.com/en-us/um/people/fournet/papers/jocaml-afp4-summer-school-02.pdf).
 This is a dialect of OCaml implemented as a patch to the OCaml compiler.
 The project is still supported.
 - “Join in Scala” compiler patch: [V. Cremet 2003](http://lampwww.epfl.ch/~cremet/misc/join_in_scala/index.html).
 The project is discontinued.
 - Joins library for .NET: [P. Crusso 2006](http://research.microsoft.com/en-us/um/people/crusso/joins/).
 The project is available as a binary .NET download from Microsoft Research.